sebastianruder/NLP-progress/README.md

 1. Fork the repository.
 2. If your task is completely new, create a new file and link to it in the table of contents above.
-If not, add your task or dataset to the respective section of the corresponding file.
+If not, add your task or dataset to the respective section of the corresponding file (in alphabetical order).
 3. Briefly describe the dataset/task and include relevant references.
 4. Describe the evaluation setting and evaluation metric.
 5. Show how an annotated example of the dataset/task looks like.